 Huis Vertue : Primary School (048) 881 2670

 Please keep vehicles locked at all times and don’t leave valuables in tents or vehicles as this creates unnecessary temptation for theft.

-The Coelacanth Award is an embossed Certificate plus a decal.
-The yellowwood Coelacanth Award can be bought at an additional cost.
-Contact Michelle Marais (0832826122) or make arrangements at registration, if wanting to buy one.
+The Coelacanth Award is an embossed certificate with a decal and 10-year medal.
+The yellowwood Coelacanth Trophy can be bought at an additional cost.
+Contact Brenda van Vuuren (078 926 9309) or make arrangements at registration, if wanting to buy one.
 No awards will be posted!
 The Coelacanth Batch will start behind the seeded paddlers on Day 1 and is only for canoeists who have already completed 10 Fish Marathons.
 BOTH paddlers in a K2 must be Coelacanths to qualify for this batch.
 There will be a 2nd batch if numbers warrant it.

-All competitors who complete the race will receive a Hansa Fish Medal at the finish.
-Positions 11 – 50 in the racing class must please exchange bronze for silver medals at the prize- giving table in the beer tent.
+All competitors who complete the race will receive a Fish Medal at the finish.
+Positions 11 – 50 in the racing class must please exchange bronze for silver medals at the prizegiving table at the Race Village.

 Check the website here for the confirmed entry and acceptance list.
 Entries will only be processed and appear on the confirmed entry list once payment reflects on our bank statement.
 Please allow 2 to 3 working days for processing of your entry.
 Remember to use your boat number as reference.
-For any queries contact Michelle Marais (0832826122) weekdays from 10:00 – 17:00.
+For any queries contact Olivia Moolman, 083 4509 340 weekdays from 10:00 – 17:00.

 Fish Merchandise will be sold at Registration.

 PLEASE NOTE that there will unfortunately, be NO ACCESS to the river above Soutpans BEFORE THURSDAY, but you will be able to trip from Soutpans to Cradock.